 Chances are your dog will love a good game of fetch, but if you’re playing in the snow, you’ll need to pay extra attention to your dog’s comfort and safety.
 Try to play only in fresh, soft snow that hasn’t been packed down, since packed snow with ice can cut and irritate your dog’s paws.
-Using a skin balm like Zebra CBD Canine Balm can help to give your dog’s paws some relief from any irritation caused by being out in the snow.

 Remember that playing in deep snow is more strenuous than playing on normal ground.
 Watch your dog for signs he’s getting tired, and be sure to end the game before he becomes exhausted or sore.

 The winter also makes for a perfect time to hold a special photo shoot.
 You can hire a pet photographer or ask a friend or family member to help you capture beautiful wintertime shots of you and your dog.

 When you have some winter weather, the possibilities for your photo shoot are virtually endless:

 - Toss snowballs to your dog and capture his enthusiastic leaps.

 - Have your dog help you build a snowman.